Tag

 **According to the CVSS metric, the attack vector is network (AV:N), user interaction is required (UI:R), and privileges required are none (PR:N).
 What does that mean for this vulnerability?** Exploitation of this vulnerability requires an unauthorized attacker to wait for a user to initiate a connection to a malicious server that the attacker has set up prior to the user connecting.

-Use after free in Microsoft Input Method Editor (IME) allows an unauthorized attacker to elevate privileges over a network.
+Use after free in Windows Notification allows an authorized attacker to elevate privileges locally.

-Heap-based buffer overflow in Windows Media allows an unauthorized attacker to execute code over a network.
+Protection mechanism failure in Windows GDI allows an unauthorized attacker to disclose information over a network.